: A Comprehensive 5,000-Word Comparison

 Which Metal is Best for Your Necklace Line?

-Am Ende, you’ll understand the key manufacturing differences between 925 silver and brass necklaces and how to choose the right metal for your jewelry brand.
+Am Ende, you’ll understand the key manufacturing differences zwischen 925 silver and brass necklaces and how to choose the right metal for your jewelry brand.

 1. Materialeigenschaften & Differences